YonasOmega/MewtwoMystery/README.md

 * Patrick Quaidoo

 ## Overview
-Welcome to my game!
+Welcome to our game!
 In this game you take the role of the legendary psychic pokemon, mewtwo.
 Who is trapped in a laboratory and must fina a way to escape.
 The laboratory is full of obstacles and ememies that mewtwo must avoid in order to collect keys that will unlock doors to the boss room.

 ## Installation
 1. Download the ZIP folder of the main branch repo from the GitHub repository.